wombleton/gitlaw-nz/acts/A/Auckland Agricultural Pastoral and Industrial Shows Board Act 1972.md

 ##### 14 Penalty for breach of bylaws

-*   (1) Every person who contravenes or fails to comply with any bylaw made under this Act commits an offence and shall be liable on summary conviction to a fine not exceeding $40, and shall also be civilly liable for all damage caused by the contravention or non-compliance.
+*   (1) Every person who contravenes or fails to comply with any bylaw made under this Act commits an offence and shall be liable on conviction to a fine not exceeding $40, and shall also be civilly liable for all damage caused by the contravention or non-compliance.

     (2) The Board is hereby declared to be a local authority for the purposes of [section 73][27] of the Public Finance Act 1989\.

+    Section 14(1): amended, on 1 July 2013, by [section 413][28] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 14(2): replaced, on 1 April 1978, by section 160(1) of the Public Finance Act 1977 (1977 No 65).

-    Section 14(2): amended, on 1 July 1989, by [section 86(1)][28] of the Public Finance Act 1989 (1989 No 44).
+    Section 14(2): amended, on 1 July 1989, by [section 86(1)][29] of the Public Finance Act 1989 (1989 No 44).

 ##### 15 Authorisation to Cornwall Park Trust Board

-*   The Cornwall Park Trust Board, a body duly incorporated under the [Charitable Trusts Act 1957][29], is hereby authorised if in its discretion it so thinks fit, to grant a lease of the land described in [Schedule 1][20] to the Board for such term, at such rent, and upon such terms and conditions in all respects as it shall think fit.
+*   The Cornwall Park Trust Board, a body duly incorporated under the [Charitable Trusts Act 1957][30], is hereby authorised if in its discretion it so thinks fit, to grant a lease of the land described in [Schedule 1][20] to the Board for such term, at such rent, and upon such terms and conditions in all respects as it shall think fit.

 ##### 16 Assets and activities of the 2 constituent associations excluded